PurpleDDive/Youtube-Colour/README.md

 # Youtube Colour
 A new css remodel of the overall look of Youtube through userstyles (stylus addon) to add better-looking subtitles and more colour to your videos.
-It now works with the newest UI.
+The style recieves new updates to work with the newest UI as Youtube keeps changing.

-***Although this was originally intended to be used in dark mode, recent updates will focus more on light mode aesthetics and bug fixes.***
+***This style was made with dark mode in mind, and new updates will also include light mode changes.
+As Youtube keeps updating the UI, new bug fixes and improvements will be rolled-out to increase stability and aesthetics.***

 ---